parinfer/parinfer.js/test-cases/indent-mode.md

 (def b )
 ```

-Once we leave the line, spaces should be removed:
+Once the cursor leaves the line, the inferred close-parens are moved to the end
+of the last token.
+The space is NOT removed from the line.

 ```in
 (def b )